mochji/synapsea/README.md

 write code to convert it to a table (or use https://github.com/Didericis/png-lua#pnglua :D) getlayer() handles the calculations of each node in the next layer based on the bias, weight and current values of the last layer. it repeats this until we get to the output layer.

-the adjust function starts by checking if out and expected out are the same size to prevent an error, it then gets the weighted sum of the weights and puts it into the derivative of the activation function. it then calculates the gradient descent table for the weights and then the gradient descent table for the biases, it adjusts the output layer weights based on gradw and then the rest of the weights, also based on gradw. after that it adjusts the output biases based on gradb, and then adjusts the rest of the biases, also based on gradb.
+the adjust gets the weighted sum of the weights and puts it into the derivative of the activation function. it then calculates the gradient descent table for the weights and then the gradient descent table for the biases, it adjusts the output layer weights based on gradw and then the rest of the weights, also based on gradw. after that it adjusts the output biases based on  gradb, and then adjusts the rest of the biases, also based on gradb.

-## POTENTIAL OPTIMIZATIONS
+## OTHER STUFF

-some potential optimizations i copied from myself when i was at school during lunch at 11:05 am on thursday, febuary 16th, 2023 are are all for the back-propagation algorithm. there are optimizations that are possible for the forward-pass algorithm but i'm not able to come up with any right now. after the output weights are adjusted it then adjusts the rest of the weights, then again on the next gradw item, then again and so on. this can be optimized by subtracting all of them together and then subtracting the weights from that, same with the biases.

-another potential optimization is having a dataset parameter for the lnn.adjust() function. the dataset parameter could be a table with a list of inputs, outputs and expected outputs.
+have questions? email me or add a question on the issues page with the tag question. find a bug? describe it and tag it with bug, minor bug, major bug or edge case on the issues page. anything else? if applicable, add it on the issues page with the correct tag, ill get to it hopefully.

 ## FUTURE PLANS